Sandy MacIntyre: Recordings

 This book is a definitive documentation of Cape Breton-style fiddle music.
 Techniques specific to the style are touched on and many sets (groups of tunes - listening tunes, dance tunes, or a combination thereof - performed in a specific order) are included.
 Presented are the melodies, chords, and guitar tablature.
 120 pages.

 Honours

 A number of fiddlers have composed tunes in Sandy's honour: Sandy MacIntyre's Trip to Boston (composed by John Campbell); Sandy MacIntyre's (composed by Brenda Stubbert); Sandy MacIntyre's March (composed by Donald Angus Beaton).

-In 2021, The Gaelic College took time to honour and thank a very dear, long-standing, and vital member of the community and foundation family - Sandy MacIntyre.

-In recognition of distinguished and noteworthy service to Colaisde na Gàidhlig, the Board of Governors acknowledged Sandy with the title of Honorary Governor “for outstanding contributions made to the Gaelic College and our culture.
-Mòran taing!”
+In 2021, The Gaelic College took time to honour Sandy MacIntyre.
+Additionally, the Board of Governors acknowledged Sandy with the title of Honorary Governor.